supun007/draw-image-outline/README.md

 - IMG_BASE_COLOR_WHITE or IMG_BASE_COLOR_FULLY_TRANSPARENT are the currently available parameters to the _drawOutline()_.
 If we use fully transparent image in the init(), then use IMG_BASE_COLOR_FULLY_TRANSPARENT as the parameter and if we use image with a white background then use IMG_BASE_COLOR_WHITE.

-**NOTE:**_To load the page, it will take a little time since the image pixel scanning algorithm is continuously looping trough the image pixels.
+**NOTE:**_To load the page, it will take a little time since the image pixel scanning algorithm is continuously looping trough the iterations.
 Page loading will be depending on the client machine performance_

+### Pros & Cons
+-	The main advantage of this solution is, this can be use any type of image including transparent or opaque images.
+-	Outline shape can be separately draw in any canvas.
+-	Performance of the algorithm is slow since loads of pixels have to be scan.
+-	Shape outline is not very smooth as in the original image.